Ohhhh my goodness... I am ohhh, so excited. Guess what!!

 - Yes, the pattern does include vinyl but please don't be scared!
 You can find my best tips for sewing with vinyl over here.

-- And as a bonus - you will also get access to a free video tutorial walking you through all the steps.
+- And as a bonus - watch the free video tutorial below walking you through all the steps.

 What you'll need